bodrick/awesome/TOPICS.md

 *   [jdhitsolutions/PSScriptTools](https://github.com/jdhitsolutions/PSScriptTools) - :wrench: :hammer: A set of PowerShell functions you might use to enhance your own functions and scripts or to facilitate working in the console.
 Most should work in both Windows PowerShell and PowerShell 7, even cross-platform.
 Any operating system limitations should be handled on a per command basis.
 The Samples folder contains demonstration script files
 *   [PSAppDeployToolkit/PSAppDeployToolkit](https://github.com/PSAppDeployToolkit/PSAppDeployToolkit) - Project Homepage & Forums
 *   [dataplat/dbachecks](https://github.com/dataplat/dbachecks) - ✔ SQL Server Environmental Validation
-*   [LeDragoX/Win-Debloat-Tools](https://github.com/LeDragoX/Win-Debloat-Tools) - These scripts will Customize, Debloat and Improve Privacy/Performance and System Responsiveness on Windows 10+.
+*   [LeDragoX/Win-Debloat-Tools](https://github.com/LeDragoX/Win-Debloat-Tools) - Re-imagining Windows like a minimal OS install, already debloated with minimal impact for most functionality.
 *   [farag2/Utilities](https://github.com/farag2/Utilities) - Useful things
 *   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.
 *   [PoShLog/PoShLog](https://github.com/PoShLog/PoShLog) - :nut\_and\_bolt:  PoShLog is PowerShell cross-platform logging module.
 It allows you to log structured event data into console, file and much more places easily.
 It's built upon great C# logging library Serilog - https://serilog.net/